Central Bank of Armenia: Introduction to financial stability

 The Central Bank of Armenia defines financial stability as a condition where financial system is able to withstand shocks and disruptions so that the system maintains a sufficient level of liquidity, adequately performs transactions and transmissions and facilitates allocation of savings to investment opportunities in the economy.
 In its most common definition, financial stability means the stability of key financial institutions and financial markets, and does not in any way rule out bankruptcy on the part of individual financial institution as well as severe fluctuations in asset values.
 Financial stability implies identification of sources of major risks, imprudent financial risk management, not efficient pricing of assets and implementation of appropriate policies.

 A stable financial system is a key ingredient for a healthy and successful economy.
 Everyone needs to have confidence that the system is safe and stable, and functions are proper to provide vital services to the economy.
 Safeguarding and maintaining the stability of financial system is of primary importance to central banks of most countries.
 This is because low inflation and unemployment and fast economic growth, as common objectives of monetary and other state authorities, cannot be achieved in the modern economy without a developed and stable financial system through which the effects of monetary policy measures can be effectively channeled to other economic sectors.

-Instruments used by Central Bank to maintain financial stability
+Instruments used by the Central Bank to maintain financial stability

 The Central Bank has a variety of instruments for maintaining financial stability.
 Such instruments are: